Nonye2K3/chia/INSTALL.md

 | Jump to: | [Ubuntu](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#ubuntudebian) | [Windows](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#windows) | [Amazon Linux 2](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#amazon-linux-2) | [CentOS/RHEL](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#centosrhel-77-or-newer) | [Other platforms](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#other-install-methods-and-environments) |
 | :--- | :---: | :---: | :---: | :---: | :---: |

-Important Note: If you are migrating from beta1.6 to beta1.7, your plots will not get transferred automatically.
-The workaround is to rename ~/.chia/beta1.0b6 to ~/.chia/beta1.0b5 before running the new application, or just copy over the plots.yaml from the ~/.chia/beta1.0b6/config/plots.yaml to ~/.chia/beta1.0b7/config/plots.yaml.
+All keys and plots from version prior to Beta 1.8 are deprecated and can be deleted.
+Windows users on pre-Haswell CPUs have a known issue with a fix coming.

 # MacOS
 MacOS Mojave (10.14.x) or newer is required.

-Install the MacOS dmg installer - [Chia Blockchain MacOS](https://download.chia.net/beta-1.7-macos/Chia-0.1.7.dmg)
+Install the MacOS dmg installer - [Chia Blockchain MacOS](https://download.chia.net/beta-1.8-macos/Chia-0.1.8.dmg)

 When the installer first runs it will import or create multiple keys and add them to the MacOS keychain.
-You may be prompted up to 9 times for your password.
+You may be prompted up to 3 times for your password.
 We suggest choosing "always allow."

 To build a development version, make sure [brew](https://brew.sh/) is available before starting the setup and that python 3.7 or newer is installed.
 ```bash